Why Some Papers Are Rejected After Minor Revisions

 • Highlight revised sections

-Clarity in the response letter is as important as clarity in the manuscript.
+Clarity in the response document is as important as clarity in the manuscript.

 9. Tone and Professionalism Matter